ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 Furthermore, we added a maximum possible delay of 25 minutes.

+## Functions in R

+### adjustTime(data)

+Input: data

+What it does: adjusts the dated, timestamp data to enable us to subtract timestamps later on

+Output: an additional column to the data where the dated, timestamp data is now datetime type data (instead of a character string)

+### interval_accuracy(data)

+Input: data

+What it does: produces the normalized time accuracy of the intervals between check-ins for a patient.
+For example, if a patient needs to be checked in on every 2 hours (2-hr intervals), this function indicates how close (how accurate) the actual time intervals are to 2 hours when a caregiver comes to check in on the patient.
+Because there are different frequencies, or time intervals between check-ins for different patients, this value is normalized.

+Output: an additional column to the data that contains this normalized time accuracy data (integer)

+### late_min(data)
+stuffffffffff

 ## 💻 Tools and Technologies

 Our tool will enable hospitals to easily collect and view their patients' wait times by interacting with a user-friendly dashboard that displays the data as histograms based on different subgroups.
 When data exceeds [CONTROL LIMIT?], the data will be flagged and the dashboard will output a notification for a potential factor that causes lateness which the hospital can then review and address.